-Follow these links to jump quickly to our favorite Irish wedding songs for:
+If you know what you are looking for, follow these links to jump to our favorite Irish wedding songs for:

 The prelude establishes the tone for your entire wedding.
 It is played in the background as your guests are being seated and while they’re waiting for the ceremony to begin.